“The Beatitudes” series: (post #5)

 “Blessed are the merciful, for they shall obtain mercy.”
-Matthew 5:7
+(Matthew 5:7, N.K.J.V.)

-the outward manifestation of pity; it assumes need on the part of him who receives it, and resources adequate to meet the need on the part of him who shows it.”
+the outward manifestation of pity; it assumes need on the part of him who receives it, and resources adequate to meet the need on the part of him who shows it.

 …It is an untranslatable word.
 It does not mean to sympathize with a person in the popular sense of the term; it does not mean simply to feel sorry for someone in trouble.
-(It) means the ability to get right inside the other person’s skin until we can see things from his eyes, think things with his mind, and feel things with his feelings.”
+(It) means the ability to get right inside the other person’s skin until we can see things from his eyes, think things with his mind, and feel things with his feelings.

-Putting the Vines and Barclay thoughts together, we come up with a very high standard for mercy.
+Putting the Vines and Barclay definitions together, we come up with a very high standard for mercy.
 First, mercy assumes need on the part of the mercy-receiver.
 Second, it assumes the mercy-giver has resources adequate to meet the need.
 And, third, to ideally show it, the mercy-giver must place himself inside the skin of the mercy-receiver.

 It’s been said that justice is getting what you deserve and mercy is not getting it.
 Certainly, mercy lives on the same street as compassion and pity.
 Just as certainly, the person who follows Christ must know this street well.
 How big a deal is this to God?
 It’s big enough for James 2:13 to say the one who has shown no mercy will experience judgment “without mercy.”
-That’s a very sobering thought.
+That is a very sobering thought.

 Not only does God expect Christians to show mercy, He is even interested in the way we do it.
 According to Romans 12:8, He wants it to be done “with cheerfulness.”
 That sets the bar much higher, doesn’t it?
 It’s one thing to be expected to show mercy, but it’s something else entirely to be expected to do it cheerfully!